a

 Why We’re Needed Upland Regeneration

 UK uplands face ecological degradation, economic marginalisation, and community disconnection.
 Wilderculture CIC is responding to these challenges with a regenerative philosophy—WILDER—that integrates agroecological farming, ecological restoration, and resilient local economies.
 Unlike rewilding, our ROOTED framework fosters thriving bioregions where humans are keystone species, weaving cultural heritage with sustainable solutions.
-With a decade of expertise, we’re catalysing transformation in landscapes like the Lake District, Snowdonia, Ayrshire Uplands, and Highlands and Islands.
+With fifteen years of expertise, we’re catalysing transformation across six UK upland regions—from the Lake District Fells and the Yorkshire Dales and Bowland to the Scottish Southern Uplands and the Highlands.
 Discover our unique approach.

 Imagine a wilder landscape where people, place and planet regenerate together.
 Imagine a wilder landscape where people, place and planet regenerate together.